Fixation dynamics on multilayer networks: Semi-analytical results for two-layer networks with high symmetry

 \subsection{Model 2 on coupled complete graphs}

-In this section, we consider model 2 in which both layers are complete graphs.
-We can describe the state of the network by the same 4-tuple $\bm{i}=(i_1, i_2, i_3, i_4)$ as that we used in section~\ref{bd-ccn} and derive a set of $\binom{N+3}{3}-4$ linear equations to determine the fixation probability.
+In this section, we consider model 2 when both layers are complete graphs.
+We can describe the state of the network by the same 4-tuple $\bm{i}=(i_1, i_2, i_3, i_4)$ that we used in section~\ref{bd-ccn} and derive a set of $\binom{N+3}{3}-4$ linear equations to determine the fixation probability.
 For each state $(i_1,i_2,i_3,i_4)$, we distinguish 21 types of events and obtain the transition probability from each state to another state, as shown in section~S10.

 We show the fixation probability for the mutant type for $N=6$ and $N=30$ by the dashed lines in Figure~\ref{fig:m1-m2-complete}(a) and \ref{fig:m1-m2-complete}(b), respectively.
 We find that these coupled complete graphs are suppressors of selection.
 Furthermore, the results for model 2 are close to those for model 1, while model 2 is slightly less suppressing than model 1.